Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 - Draw an additional card

-## Generals
+## Altar

-Each player controls a general, a unique and versatile unit that acts as the focal point of their strategy.
-Generals differ from regular units in several key ways:
+Each player starts the game with an altar, which is use as an anchor for summoning unit on the board.

-Victory points: generals are high-value targets.
-Bringing their HP to zero awards 8 Victory Points.
+Victory points: altars are high-value targets.
+Bringing their HP to zero awards 6 Victory Points.

-Abilties: each general possesses unique abilities, which may include passive effects, activated powers, or buffs.
+Abilties: each altar possesses unique abilities, which may include passive effects, activated powers, or buffs.
+Once destroyed, an altar loses these effects.

-Generals can move and attack like any other unit on the board.

-### Spellcasting Anchor

-Spellcasting Range: The general determines the casting range for most spells.
-A spell can only be cast if the target is within range of the general or a unit with the "spellcaster" keyword.

-Spellcaster Units: Units with the "spellcaster" keyword extend the player's spellcasting range, allowing for greater board control.

-### Destruction and Persistence

-Ghost Mechanic: If a general is destroyed, it remains on the board as a "ghost."
-While in ghost form:

-- The general cannot attack or be attacked.

-- It can still move and act as a spellcasting anchor.

-The ghost ensures that players retain the ability to cast spells and summon units.

 ## Cards

+See [here](https://docs.google.com/spreadsheets/d/1Kxi_LxDMIQihuY53rrvQ4qTDpE6dk17BTxk4E4K7dKA/edit?usp=sharing) for the list of implemented and planned cards.

 There are three types of cards.